 Facts and figures

-At Children’s Hospice South West (CHSW) we help and support children and their families who are living with life-limiting or life-threatening conditions.
+At Children’s Hospice South West (CHSW) we help and support children, young people and their families who are living with life-limiting or life-threatening conditions.
 Every day is dedicated to making the most of every moment.
 Because life is unpredictable we are here day and night, all year long - whenever we are needed.

 We are absolutely committed to making the most of short and precious lives.
-The care offered at each of our hospices is not simply about medical and nursing care for sick children, but about enriching the lives of children and their families.
+The care offered at each of our hospices is not simply about medical and nursing care, but about enriching the lives of children, young people and their families.

 - Children’s Hospice South West was first registered with the charity commission in 1991 and celebrated our 25th Anniversary in 2016.

-- CHSW is dedicated to making the most of short and precious lives, providing the best possible hospice care for life-limited children and their families.
+- CHSW is dedicated to making the most of short and precious lives, providing the best possible hospice care for children and young people with life-limiting conditions and their families.

-- Children's Hospice South West have three hospices across the South West.
+- Children's Hospice South West have 3 hospices across the South West.
 Little Bridge House in Barnstaple (opened 1995), Charlton Farm in Bristol (opened 2007) and Little Harbour in St Austell (opened 2011).

 - CHSW is the only children’s hospice in the South West.
-It costs around £11million to run the three hospices each year and we rely almost entirely on voluntary contributions.
+It costs around £11million to run the 3 hospices each year and we rely almost entirely on voluntary contributions.

 - CHSW delivers a range of services including short breaks, specialist play, music therapy, a dedicated siblings team, palliative and emergency care, end of life care, bereavement support and specialist medical care - all available 24 hours a day, 365 days a year.